You want smart political talk without the meltdowns?

 People went to jail.

-Muller's got or another special counsel.
+Mueller's got to, or another special counsel.

-I am told Patrick J. Buchanan that massive, massive amounts of progress have been made as it relates to there will be collusion.
+I am told, Patrick J. Buchanan, that massive, massive amounts of progress have been made as it relates to there will be collusion.

 We'll be able to prove collusion.

-It was never Trump, and they lied through their teeth, and that it's net we're we're literally looking at a ticking time bomb and a clock now that's about to explode in the media in this country shortly, sooner than you think.
+And that it's now, we're literally looking at a ticking time bomb and a clock now that's about to explode in the media in this country shortly, sooner than you think.

-You we have what we know is the Clinton campaign sent money to this law firm, Perkins Coy, or whatever the name of it is.
+What we know is the Clinton campaign sent money to this law firm, Perkins Coy, or whatever the name of it is.

-This money, some of this was given to Fusion GPS, and they gave it to this guy Stevenson, and he's dealing directly with Russian spies and ex employees of the FSB.
+This money, some of this was given to Fusion GPS, and they gave it to this guy, Stevenson, and he's dealing directly with Russian spies and ex-employees of the FSB.

 So you've got the Russians deeply involved here.